justinlocsei/chiton/README.md

 The following management commands are available:

-* `chiton_devserver`: Run a development server on an address and port set by environment variables.
 * `chiton_dumpfixtures`: Create or update fixture files for core data.
 * `chiton_ensuresuperuser`: Ensure that a superuser exists with an email, username, and password provided as arguments.